vkobell/sandbox/README.md

 * Labs 1 - Created to gather inputs and output two num (median and max)
 * Labs 2 - Created to gather inputs and output only positive integers in order from least to greatest
 * Labs 3 - Created to gather inputs and a range and output only the inputs in written range
+* Labs 4 - Created to gather inputs and output formatted car information.
+Note: Only wrote a few lines
+* Labs 5 - Created to gather inputs and output the name of food and its macros in a format.
+Note: Only wrote a few lines